joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step4.md

 click Settings.
 1. In the user settings sidebar, click SSH and GPG keys.
 1. Click New SSH key or Add SSH key.
-1. Click New SSH key or Add SSH key.
 1. In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
 1. Paste your key into the "Key" field.
 1. If prompted, confirm your GitHub password.